-- 75. In the premises and as to all of matters pleaded, the first defendants agreed together and in concert, knowingly and intentionally, that through the steps taken in the review and in which the loans of the first plaintiff and the Group Members were impaired and became the subject of collective provisions, caused damage to the plaintiff and to the Group Members. - 76.
-The steps authorised by the first defendants and carried on by BankWest under the direction of the second defendant had been taken by them: - a. to enable the second defendant to comply with APS 112 and APS 120; - b. as part of a process in which the first defendants agreed to wrongfully request and to require the second defendant, and to have the second defendant require BankWest as it then was, to carry out impairments and collective provisioning of the loans of the first plaintiff and of the Group Members whose facilities sat upon the Corporate Loan Book of BankWest: - c. as a conspiracy between them in which they met and participated as Board members in the management of the second defendant to invoke the impairments and general provisioning across the Corporate Loan Book of BankWest, and so as to injure the Plaintiffs in the manner set forth in this statement of claim; - 77.
-Further and alternatively, the first defendants agreed together and in concert to carry out a lawful act but by unlawful means, to knowingly and to intentionally cause damage to the First Plaintiff and to the Group Members in the manner set forth following: - a.
+- 75. In the premises and as to all of matters pleaded, the first defendants agreed together and in concert, knowingly and intentionally, that through the steps taken in the review and in which the loans of the first second and third plaintiff and the Group Members were impaired and became the subject of collective provisions, caused damage to the second and third plaintiff and to the Group Members. - 76.
+The steps authorised by the first defendants and carried on by BankWest under the direction of the second defendant had been taken by them: - a. to enable the second defendant to comply with APS 112 and APS 120; - b. as part of a process in which the first defendants agreed to wrongfully request and to require the second defendant, and to have the second defendant require BankWest as it then was, to carry out impairments and collective provisioning of the loans of the first second and third plaintiff and of the Group Members whose facilities sat upon the Corporate Loan Book of BankWest; - c. as a conspiracy between them in which they met and participated as Board members in the management of the second defendant to invoke the impairments and general provisioning across the Corporate Loan

+Book of BankWest that took place, and so as to injure the Plaintiffs in the manner set forth in this statement of claim;

+- 77. Further and alternatively, the first defendants agreed together and in concert to carry out a lawful act but by an unlawful means, to knowingly and to intentionally cause damage to the First Plaintiff second and third plaintiff and to the Group Members in the manner set forth following: - a.
 To enable the second defendant to comply with APS 112 and APS 120, the first defendants agreed to wrongfully impair the loans of the Plaintiff and of the Group Members; - b.
 The actions of the first defendants was contrary to the Code of Banking Practice; - c.
 The Facts and particulars alleged in paragraph 75 and 76 above, are repeated.